nadazaki21/SyncDraft-ALX-PortofolioProject-Specialization/README.md

 ## Real-time Collaboration

-- **WebSockets** are used for real-time synchronization, ensuring that multiple users can collaborate on documents without conflict.
+- **WebSockets (ActionCable)** are used for real-time synchronization, ensuring that multiple users can collaborate on documents without conflict.
 When a user makes changes to a document, those changes are immediately broadcast to all other collaborators.

 ## Challenges Identified